IRedDragonICY/Optimize-Wifi-for-Alioth/README.md

 * And many more..

 >P.S.
-Module ini akan membuat Wifi semakin agresif!!!
+This module will make Wifi more aggressive!!!

 # Suggestion

-Saya sangat apresiasi jika ada yang ingin memberikan saran, tulis di dalam issues tracker.
+I really appreciate if anyone wants to give advice, write it in the issues tracker.

 # Documentation

-Setelah sepenuhnya stabil, saya akan buatkan dokumentasi sementara file changes bisa dilihat di file kemudian di extract. (≧▽≦)
+After it is fully stable, I will make temporary documentation of the file changes that can be seen in the file and then extracted. (≧▽≦)